 The FPA had been campaigning for more than a decade for guidelines to be issued on abortion for the NHS in Northern Ireland.

-After previous legal action by the charity, the department of health issued a 20-page document in 2009 containing guidance for health professionals on the termination of pregnancy in Northern Ireland.'No status'
+After previous legal action by the charity, the department of health issued a 20-page document in 2009 containing guidance for health professionals on the termination of pregnancy in Northern Ireland.